 1. Explore Possibilities and Refine Details

 Sketches are used to explore design possibilities and refine details, while prototypes provide a means of testing and validating those ideas.
-This iterative process leads to the creation of products that are functional, aesthetically pleasing, and user-centered.
+This iterative loop---often supported by a digital sketching app and rapid‑prototyping hardware---leads to products that are functional, aesthetically pleasing, and user‑centered.

 Reading more: